 How does the wall switch affect the fireplace’s function?

-The way millivolt gas fireplaces work is that the pilot light heats up a sensor (commonly called a thermocouple or thermopile).
-This generates electricity when heat is applies to it (not much, actually under 1 volt).
+Millivolt gas fireplaces have a pilot light that heats up a sensor (commonly called a thermocouple or thermopile).
+The thermopile and thermocouple generates electricity when heat is applied to it (not much, actually under 1 volt).
 This small amount of voltage is sent to the wall switch.
 When you flip the switch on, it will send that voltage back to the fireplace and signal to the fireplace to turn on the flame.